MirkoLedda/.dotfiles/README.md

 <img src=".dotfiles/screenshot.png" width="60%">

 ## Installation
-No installation is required, just clone the content of this repo into your home directory with
+No installation is required.
+Before proceeding, I would suggest you backup your local dotfiles.
+Now, clone the content of this repo into your home directory with

 ```
 git clone https://github.com/MirkoLedda/.dotfiles ~